 Successful custom injection molding requires process management that’s guided by expertise and precision timing.
-Tool and process engineers are front-and-center in the product and tool design phases, ultimately making decisions and guiding the steps necessary to ensure consistent and repeatable manufacturability of defect-free injection molded parts.
+Tool and process engineers are front-and-center in the product and tool design phases, ultimately making decisions that guide the steps of injection molding.
+These are necessary to ensure consistent and repeatable manufacturability of defect-free injection molded parts.

 The upfront investment of time and knowledge by the joint team of engineers from the injection molder and OEM is crucial in informing the injection molding process, wherein the product and tool designs are brought together with project-specific resins.
 Breaking down injection molding step by step illustrates how all phases work together in an injection molding cycle to achieve successful outcomes.

 How does an injection molding machine work?

 - The tool closes, signifying the start of the injection molding cycle.
 Resin pellets are fed from a hopper into the barrel.